-Linda J. Lee holds advanced degrees in folklore from the University of California, Berkeley, and the University of Pennsylvania.
-She teaches humanities, folklore, literature, and writing at area universities, including Penn, Temple, Philadelphia University, and University of the Arts.
-Recently, she co-curated the "Grimms' Anatomy: Magic and Medicine 1812-2012" exhibit at the Mütter Museum of the College of Physicians of Philadelphia with Mütter curator Anna Dhody.
-She has presented her work at national and international conferences, and she has been published in Western Folklore, Marvels & Tales, and numerous encyclopedias.
-Her dissertation research focuses on animal (monster) bridegrooms in contemporary media, and she has studied Halloween and contemporary traditions of Salem, Massachusetts, related to the witch trials of 1692.
+Linda J. Lee is a folklorist with advanced degrees from the University of California, Berkeley, and the University of Pennsylvania.
+She is an instructional designer for the Wharton School, where she helps faculty use technology in their courses, and she teaches humanities and folklore courses at Temple and Penn.
+An expert in fairy tales who delights in upsetting people’s assumptions about the stories they heard as children, she co-curated the "Grimms' Anatomy: Magic and Medicine 1812-2012" exhibit currently on display at the Mütter Museum of the College of Physicians of Philadelphia.
+Her research focuses on fairy tales in contemporary media, including reality TV and popular romance novels.
+She has also studied Halloween and contemporary traditions of Salem, Massachusetts, related to the witch trials of 1692.
 Her research interests include gender and folk narrative; women's popular fiction; popular culture transformations of folklore; urban legends; and witchcraft legends, beliefs, and traditions.